ibm-cloud-docs/assistant/dialog-voice-actions.md

 - `User-to-User Information`: Generally data that is used to identify a call across multiple applications.
 This is shared in a SIP header `User-To-User`, but there are other methods of sharing the data per [RFC7433](https://tools.ietf.org/html/rfc7433)

-- `Notify Codes`: During a call transfer that through a SIP REFER, the calling device typically sends `SIP NOTIFY` events to let the service know how the transfer is progressing.
+- `Notify Codes`: During a call transfer that is initiated through a `SIP REFER`, the calling device typically sends `SIP NOTIFY` events to let the service know how the transfer is progressing.
 There are cases where some call devices send non-OK codes (2xx) such as `410 Gone` that need to be accepted as 'successful' transfers.

 ## Playing hold music or a voice recording